 #10 MTHFR Gene (Methylation cycle):

-The MTHFR enzyme is important in how your body uses folate and impacts the methylation cycle.
-A low-folate diet (not eating your veggies?) and the MTHFR variants increase the risk for many chronic conditions.
-Read the full article on MTHFR.
+Why it matters: The MTHFR enzyme is important in how your body uses folate and impacts the methylation cycle.
+A low-folate diet combined with the MTHFR variants increases the risk for many chronic conditions.

 Check your genetic data for rs1801133 (23andMe v4, v5; AncestryDNA):